singularity6033/INHANA_CODE/README.md

 # inhana
-- this is the open source for inhana wechat mini program.
+- this is the open source code for inhana wechat mini program.
 - inhana is mainly based on framework mina and wechat mini program cloud base.
 - below is our mini program QR code.